Supporting schools to improve the health and wellbeing of children and young people

 • Potentially life-changing – saving children from a lifetime of dental problems.

-Every participating school will receive all the support, training and stock needed from At Home Dental.
-This includes racks to store the toothbrushes (they are wall mountable if needed), a new toothbrush for each child every term, toothpaste and a pack for children to take home with brush and toothpaste.
+Every participating school will receive all the support, training and stock needed from The Big Brush Club.
+This includes racks to store the toothbrushes (they are wall mountable if needed), a new toothbrush for each child every term, toothpaste and a pack for children to take home with toothbrush and toothpaste.

-In the South West, the scheme is initially rolling out for schools within IMD (Index of Multiple Deprivation) 1-6 for children aged 3 to 5 years.
-If a school has a preschool/nursery, they will offer to them and the Reception class.
-If a school does not have a preschool or nursery, they will offer to Reception and Year 1.
+In the South West, the scheme is rolling out for schools within IMD (Index of Multiple Deprivation) 1-6 for children aged 3 to 5 years.
+If a school has a preschool/nursery, the scheme is being offered to them and the Reception class.
+If a school does not have a preschool or nursery, it is being offered to Reception and Year 1.

-Eligible schools will soon be contacted by At Home Dental’s Big Brush Club and we would encourage you to please support the scheme at your school and encourage parental consent for eligible children to take part.
+Eligible schools are contacted by The Big Brush Club and we would encourage you to please support the scheme at your school and encourage parental consent for eligible children to take part.

-View more information about the scheme on the Big Brush Club website and social media Facebook, Instagram and Twitter.
+More information can be found on the Big Brush Club website: https://bigbrushclub.co.uk/schools/ and social media: Facebook, Instagram and Twitter.